 Systemic liquidity risk: a monitoring framework - February 2025 Systemic liquidity risk: conceptual considerations on assets sold, with potential spillover effects to other investors.
-This market liquidity dimension is referred to as tightness, which measures the possibility of executing trades at low costs.
-Market participants may also be unable to sell large portions of their portfolio at prevailing market prices, resulting in liquidity issues.
+This market liquidity dimension is referred to as tightness, which measures the possibility of executing trades at low costs.2 Market participants may also be unable to sell large portions of their portfolio at prevailing market prices, resulting in liquidity issues.
 This dimension is referred to as depth, and it assesses the amount of available liquidity posted around market prices.
 Breadth measures the ability to transact large volumes with a limited impact on prices.
-Risks related to immediacy (or, more precisely, a lack of immediacy) capture the time aspect of market liquidity measures the ability of liquidity providers to continue to supply liquidity during market turmoil, and is particularly relevant from a financial stability perspective.
+Risks related to immediacy (or, more precisely, a lack of immediacy) capture the time aspect of market liquidity measures the ability of liquidity providers to soll assets quickly.
+Finally, the resilience of market liquidity measures the ability of liquidity providers to continue to supply liquidity during market turmoil, and is particularly relevant from a financial stability perspective.3